-The Aviva Investors House View document is a comprehensive compilation of views and analysis from the major investment teams
+The Aviva Investors House View document is a comprehensive compilation of views and analysis from the major investment teams.

-- Secondly, it allows us to share our thinking and explain the reasons for our economic views and investment decisions to those whom they affect.
+The House View document serves two main purposes.
+First, its preparation provides a comprehensive and forward-looking framework for discussion among the investment teams.
+Secondly, it allows us to share our thinking and explain the reasons for our economic views and investment decisions to those whom they affect.

 Not everyone will agree with all assumptions made and all of the conclusions reached.
 No-one can predict the future perfectly.
 But the contents of this report represent the best collective judgement of Aviva Investors on the current and future investment environment.

 This site is intended for U.S. Institutional Investors only.
 If you are not a U.S. Institutional Investor, please visit the global Aviva Investors homepage.

 The content on this site and any posts on Aviva’s other social media or third party platforms is provided for informational and educational purposes (“Online Content”) only, and nothing herein constitutes investment, legal, accounting or tax advice.
 The Online Content is general in nature, not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
 Investment decisions and the appropriateness of this material should be made based on an investor's individual objectives and circumstances and in consultation with their advisors.
 Views expressed in “posts” (including podcasts, videos, blogs and social media) by Aviva’s personnel are not necessarily the views of Aviva or its respective affiliates.